blockbridge/blockbridge-kb/guide/proxmox/index.md

 update VM 100: -delete scsi1
 ```

-TIP: You can display a list of storage devices attached to a VM using the `qm config <VMID>` command.
+{% include tip.html content="You can display a list of storage devices attached to a VM using the `qm config <VMID>` command." %}

 ### PVESH